rage/java-programming/data/week6/index.md

 hidden: true
 ---

 In the sixth week of the course we conclude the topic of object-oriented programming.
-Moreover, we focus on programming in practice, where we discuss how to work on more complex programs and how to use existing Java classes.
+Moreover, we focus on programming in practice, where we discuss how to read data from files, how to separate different parts of your program and how to use existing Java classes.

 <pages-in-this-section></pages-in-this-section>